nixos-asia/website/en/nixify-haskell-01.md

 {#ext-deps}
 ## Nixifying External Dependencies

-While we've focused on Haskell components, many projects rely on non-Haskell dependencies like Postgres.
+We looked at how to package a Haskell package, and thereon how to setup a development shell.
+Now we come to the final part of this tutorial, where we will see how to package external dependencies (like Postgres).
 We will demonstrate how to initiate a Postgres server using Nix without altering the global system state.

-Here's the `flake.nix`:
+Here's the `flake.nix` for making `nix run .#postgres` launch a Postgres server:

 ```nix title="flake.nix"
 {